magento/devdocs/guides/v2.2/cloud/docker/docker-config.md

 1.  _Optional_: Configure the Docker global variables in the `docker-compose.yml` file.
 For example, you can [enable and configure Xdebug]({{ page.baseurl }}/cloud/docker/docker-development-debug.html).

-1. Start the file synchronization (Use one of the following).
+1. Start the file synchronization (use one of the following).

     For the `docker-sync` tool: